 “Offshore Procurement” authorizations (DSP-5) require Seller to provide Boeing with additional information to support the annual written certification to the Directorate of Defense Trade Controls.
 The special handling and specific requirements can be found in the ITAR under 22 C.F.R. § 124.13.
 Seller will provide Boeing with the information in Table 1 of this Attachment 2 of this BSCA, “ITAR Requirements”.

+ITAR Requirements Table 1